vouched/vouched-ios/README.md

 ### VouchedSession

 This class handles a user's Vouched session.
 It takes care of the API calls.
-Use one instance for the duration of a user's verification session.
+**Note:** Use only one instance of the session object for the duration of a user's verification session

 ##### Initialize